Skip to main content

 # network_mode: bridge # uncomment this line if you're using external Traefik installation

-5. Let's review the docker-compose.yml file
+Step 4: Let's review the docker-compose.yml file content

 Depending on your setup, your docker-compose.yml file should look similar to this: